Skip to main content

 6. “800,000 missing children a year” stat

-There are no definitive and widely agreed-upon figures for the number of children victimized by sex trafficking each year, and yet, one misinterpreted statistic refuses to go away.
+There are no widely agreed-upon figures for child sex trafficking victims each year, but a misinterpreted statistic persists.

 You may have seen the claim on social media that 800,000 children go missing every year in the US, followed by a percentage of those who are sex trafficked.
-This is an old number and as the Polaris Project put it, “virtually meaningless” because it includes repeat reports as well as children who return home or are quickly found, many unharmed.
+This is an old number and, as the Polaris Project put it, “virtually meaningless” because it includes repeat reports and children who return home or are quickly found, many unharmed.

 Related: 5 Myths You’ve Probably Heard About Child Sex Trafficking